 Worldwide Economic General Construction state Global economic activity is experiencing a broad-based and sharper-than- The Construction Market size was valued at USD 7.28 expected slowdown, with inflation higher than seen in several decades.
 The cost- trillion in 2021 and is predicted to reach USD 14.41 of-living crisis, tightening financial conditions in most regions, Russia's invasion of trillion by 2030.
 Ukraine, and the lingering COVID-19 pandemic all weigh heavily on the outlook.
 The demand for construction is increasing due to huge Global growth is forecast to slow from 6.0% in 2021 to 3.2% in 2022 and 2.7% in economic growth in developing countries and low 2023.
 This is the weakest growth profile since 2001 except for the global financial interest rates in number of developed countries.
 Also, crisis and the acute phase of the COVID-19 pandemic. factors such as increasing private sector investments in Global inflation is forecast to rise from 4.7% in 2021 to 8.8% in 2022 but to decline to 6.5% in 2023 and to 4.1% by 2024 (IMF). construction, technological development, and rising disposable income are expected to propel the growth of the market during the forecast period.
-Moreover, increased infrastructure and housing spending by governments across the globe is invigorating the market WORLD ECONOMIC OUTLOOK OCTOBER 2022 GOOM PROJECTIONS OUTLOOK OCTOBER 2022 MERGING MARKET & BOOMOMIES EMERGING MARKET & BOULDPING ECONOMIES 6.0 5.2 6.6 6.6 0.2 2.2 2.2 2.2 2.2 2.2 2021 2022 2.023 2.023 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.021 2.023 2.021 2.021 2.021 2.021 2.023 2.021 2.021 2.023 2.021 2.021 2.023 2.021 2.021 2.023 2.021 2.023 2.021 2.023 2.021 2.021 2.023 2.021 2.023 2.021 governments across the globe is invigorating the market growth.
-However, volatility in raw material prices and supply chain disruptions are expected to restrain the growth of the market during the forecast period.
-Size of the global construction market in 2021, with forecasts from 2021 to 2030 (in trillion U.S. dollars) January 2023 f.dastugue@cica.net
+Moreover, increased infrastructure and housing spending by WORLD ECONOMIC OUTLOOK OCTOBER 2022 GROWTH PROJECTIONS governments across the globe is invigorating the market growth.
+GLOBAL ADVANCED EMERGING MARKET & ECONOMY ECONOMIES DEVELOPING ECONOMIES However, volatility in raw material prices and supply 6.0 chain disruptions are expected to restrain the growth 3.2 2.7 2.4 3.7 3.7 2.4 1.1 2.022 2023 2021 2022 2023 of the market during the forecast period.
+Size of the global construction market in 2021, with forecasts from 2021 to 2030 (in trillion U.S. dollars) January 2023 , s.m. asaa sa f.dastugue@cica.net